 …And this is the part where I froze a bit… How to proceed?
 I’ve made up lace before (see here) but never quite like this.

 A few direct messages to a lovely lady on IG called @abbymats ensued and she was delightful and sew helpful :).
 I just needed some reassurance and confidence to take the first step and get to grips with the couture method of cutting and overlapping lace to get a gorgeous seamless look.

 I practised briefly on a scrap and then with a deep breath I started cutting, overlapping and hand stitching.
-For an of explanation of this method try this video by Threads (about halfway through the vid).
+For an explanation of this method try this PDF by Threads magazine.
 I couldn’t match my lace design exactly down the seams but the nature of the lace pattern and all of the metallic threads disguised them nicely.

 After a while, I really got into the technique and started to really enjoy myself.
 I found the whole process quite cathartic and enjoyable (I got so engrossed I completely zoned out to the point that my cat Bilbo had been sitting at my feet for half an hour meowing for his meal and I never even noticed!).
 Gradually, each subtle princess seam curve and waist shape started to get moulded into shape and it began to look like a garment.

 The next stage was for me to mount the lace shell onto a base of lining fabric.
 The lining that I ended up choosing was ivory chiffon which has a lovely silver shimmer coating.
 I found it on the Minerva Crafts website (search shimmer chiffon) and it’s proved to be perfect to add some contrast to the colour of the lace, to echo the silver strands within the lace and to match the garment that I’ll be making to go with my top.